apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 	The current number of connections to all of your CDNs.

 Healthy Caches
-	Displays the number of healthy caches across all CDNs.
+	Displays the number of healthy :term:`cache servers` across all CDNs.
 Click the link to view the healthy caches on the cache stats page.

 Unhealthy Caches
-	Displays the number of unhealthy caches across all CDNs.
+	Displays the number of unhealthy :term:`cache servers` across all CDNs.
 Click the link to view the unhealthy caches on the cache stats page.

 Online Caches
-	Displays the number of :term:`cache server` s with ONLINE status.
-Traffic Monitor will not monitor the state of ONLINE servers [1]_.
+	Displays the number of :term:`cache servers` with ONLINE :term:`Status`.
+Traffic Monitor will not monitor the state of ONLINE servers.

 Reported Caches
-	Displays the number of :term:`cache server` s with REPORTED status [1]_.
+	Displays the number of :term:`cache servers` with REPORTED :term:`Status`.

 Offline Caches
-	Displays the number of :term:`cache server` s with OFFLINE status [1]_.
+	Displays the number of :term:`cache servers` with OFFLINE :term:`Status`.

 Admin Down Caches
-	Displays the number of caches with ADMIN_DOWN status [1]_.
+	Displays the number of caches with ADMIN_DOWN :term:`Status`.

-Each component of this view is updated on the intervals defined in the :file:`traffic_portal_properties.json` configuration file.
+Each component of this view is updated on the intervals defined in the :atc-file:`traffic_portal/app/src/traffic_portal_properties.json` configuration file.

-..
-[1] For more information, see :ref:`health-proto`.

 CDNs
 ====
 A table of CDNs with the following columns:

 :Name:           The name of the CDN
-:Domain:         The CDN's Top-Level Domain (TLD)
+:Domain:         The CDN's :abbr:`TLD (Top-Level Domain)`
 :DNSSEC Enabled: 'true' if :ref:`tr-dnssec` is enabled on this CDN, 'false' otherwise.

 CDN management includes the ability to (where applicable):